rsonger/software-engineering-lab/_posts/2026-04-01-getting-started.md

 In the lessons that follow, We will build a framework for interactive computer graphics applications written in Python with the OpenGL library.
 For this project, we need to have the following software installed:

-- Python 3.7 or higher
+- Python 3.10 or higher
-- PyGame
+- PyGame - CE
 - Numpy
 - PyOpenGL
 - PyOpenGL-accelerate